Dryer Won't Start? All the Easy Fixes You Need to Know

 Repair or Replace the Drive Motor

-The drive motor in your dryer is responsible for rotating the motor shaft that works through the dryer’s internal system to eventually turn the drum.
+The drive motor is responsible for rotating the motor shaft that works through the dryer’s internal system to turn the drum.
 On most dryer models, the drive motor also rotates the blower fan blade.
-If the drive motor doesn’t run when electricity is applied to it, it must be replaced.
+If the drive motor doesn’t run when electricity is applied, it must be replaced.

 shop all drive motors